The Ultimate Home Alarm System

 • analog cameras suck - require digitizer to do anything with them, ties up digitizer!

-• CMOS sucks - too noisy to do motion detection - use CCD instead
+• CMOS can suck - may be too noisy to do motion detection - prefer CCD

 • experience with video drivers in Linux